Yuti2908/Restaurant-Review-Sentiment-Analysis/README.md

 This is a Machine Learning Project using NLP (Natural Language Processing) with Restaurant reviews and analyzing the text data to finally perform sentiment analysis using Text classification.

 ## Aim
 The aim of this analysis is to build a prediction model to predict whether a review on the restaurant is positive or negative.
-To do so, I worked on Restaurant Review dataset , and loaded it into predicitve algorithms Multinomial Naive Bayes, Bernoulli Naive Bayes and Logistic Regression.
+To do so, I worked on Restaurant Review dataset , and loaded it into predicitve algorithms Multinomial Naive Bayes, Bernoulli Naive Bayes, Logistic Regression and Support Vector Machine.
 Towards the end I tried to find the "best" model for predicting the review's sentiment.

 Dataset: Restaurant_Reviews.tsv is a dataset from Kaggle datasets which consists of 1000 reviews on a restaurant.